Jury begins deliberations in rape trial of Idaho ex-lawmaker

 “Very rarely, and certainly not with a suit on,” von Ehlinger said.

-But while under questioning from Ada County Deputy Prosecuting Attorney Katelyn Farley, he acknowledged that he described the events of that night differently in statements drafted by two different attorneys he previously hired to represent him.
+But while under questioning from Farley, he acknowledged that he described the events of that night differently in statements drafted by two different attorneys he previously hired to represent him.
 In those statements, he said he and Doe took each other’s clothes off.

 He also said he generally carried concealed weapons when he did carry guns, most often a small handgun that he would place in the front pocket of his jeans or suit pants.